Content Map Terms

 What is organic food?

-• Use only natural pest killers, such as plant oils, soap, fungus-eating bacteria, or bugs that eat other bugs.
+• Use only natural pest killers.
+These include plant oils, soap, fungus-eating bacteria, and bugs that eat other bugs.

 • Use only natural fertilizers, such as manure or compost.